On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 One important construction in ordinary stable homotopy theory is the formation of the quotient of a module $M$ over a commutative algebra $R$ by the ideal generated by a sequence $\{x_{1},x_{2},\dots \}\subset \pi_{\ast}R$.
 This is done by inductively forming the cofibration sequence of $R$-modules

-and passing to the colimit in the end.
+and passing to the homotopy colimit in the end.
 There is an evident equivalence

 in case $M$ is a cofibrant $R$-module.
-The situation is slightly trickier in equivariant stable homotopy theory, where the group $G$ might be permuting the elements $x_{i}$, and preventing the inductive approach described above.
-The method of polynomial algebras (\S\ref{sec:polynomial-algebras}) can be used to get around this difficulty.
+The situation is slightly trickier in equivariant stable homotopy theory, where the group $G$ might act on the elements $x_{i}$, and prevent the inductive approach described above.
+The method of twisted monoid rings (\S\ref{sec:polynomial-algebras}) can be used to get around this difficulty.

 Suppose that $R$ is a fibrant equivariant commutative algebra, and that